 Therefore, it is important to know when a lender is required to remove PMI.
 Our PMI webpage (PMI Removal) has specific government guidelines outline when a lender is required to remove PMI.

 FHA loans also carry mortgage insurance, but it works in a slightly different way.
 Today, there is an initial up-front premium of 1.75%.
 It is added to the base loan amount, so the buyer doesn’t have to pay out of pocket.
-There is also a monthly mortgage insurance premium (MIP) of anywhere from 0.45% to 1.05% of the mortgage loan amount, which is based on the down payment and loan term.
+There is also an annual mortgage insurance premium (MIP) that varies by loan term, loan amount, and LTV.
+For loans with terms greater than 15 years, the annual MIP is generally 0.50% to 0.75%.
+For loans with terms of 15 years or less, the annual MIP is generally 0.15% to 0.45%.

 The insurance premium for an FHA loan will be the same for any credit score — and the adjustments applied to the interest rate will be less severe than for conventional loans.
 Unlike PMI for conventional loans, FHA insurance for the minimum down payment remains in place for the entire term of the loan.
 A borrower can remove it only by refinancing into a conventional loan.